kirandash/clean-package-dot-json/README.md

 🙏 Support

 Please ⭐️ star this project and share it with others to show your support.
-[Follow me](https://github.com/kirandash) ❤️ for updates on future projecs and tutorials!
+[Follow me](https://github.com/kirandash) ❤️ for updates on future projects and tutorials!

 ---